Software Review

 Ora was originally developed in partnership with Total Dental and designed specifically for dental service organizations (DSOs).
 It has since been repositioned for all practice types — from single offices to multi-specialty groups.

-The product's main website (oradental.com) was unreachable during our research, which is concerning for a product actively being marketed.
+The product's main website (oradental.com) was unreachable during our research, which limited our ability to evaluate the product firsthand.
 The information in this review is sourced from PracticeTek's blog, a Dental Products Report article, and a Yahoo Finance announcement — not from the product's own site.

 PracticeTek's broader portfolio is worth noting because it could give Ora integration advantages with sibling brands like Doctible (patient engagement), Gaidge (analytics), and GrowthPlug (marketing) — though no specific inter-brand integrations were confirmed in our research.